helanga/Amazon_Vine_Analysis/README.md

     ![Vine 5 star](./images/precentagevine3starN.PNG)

- So the Three stars vine reiviews has highest presentage(17.39%) and three star non vine reiviewa has less presentage (9.57%),which supports the statement there is any positivity bias for reviews in the Vine program.
+ So the Three stars vine reiviews has highest presentage(17.39%) than three star non vine reiviewa with presentage (9.57%),which supports the statement there is any positivity bias for reviews in the Vine program.